Do you use a blogging checklist before you publish?

-It’s about all the care behind the scenes that makes great content possible.
+It’s about all of the care behind the scenes that makes great content possible.

-Let’s look at a publishing checklist you can start using today that has 12 important steps meticulous bloggers consistently follow when they produce high-quality work.
+Let’s look at a blogging checklist you can start using today that has 12 important steps meticulous writers consistently follow when they produce high-quality work.

 Step #1: Set your publish date and time

 I always advise that setting your publish date and time is the first thing you should do when you select a “New Post” in WordPress or any other publishing platform.

 If you start writing or editing your content while “Publish: Immediately” remains as the status of your post, you run the risk of publishing your draft prematurely by accident when you save your work.